Joshhhuaaa/EnhancedSCPTVersus/README.md

 ScreenRes 4 is referred to as "Native Resolution" in-game.
 This option will apply 8K resolution then if you are using a lower resolution display, it will automatically adjust by rounding down to your native resolution.

+### Mouse Polling Rate
+Many mice now offer polling rates of 1000 Hz or higher.
+However, in SCCT Versus, higher polling rates may cause issues with your mouse aim.
+If your mouse allows it, try setting the polling rate to 125 Hz through software.

 ### EAX Resotration (optional)
 EAX enhances the game's audio using hardware acceleration to process advanced 3D environments.
 Since Windows Vista, Microsoft has stripped out the DirectSound3D API, preventing EAX from functioning.